jcarley/activecommand/README.md

       - commands
         - SubmitOrderCommand.rb

 Then inherit from the base command class and implement an execute method.
+The following example is assuming the Order is an ActiveRecord model and has a submit? method.

 ```ruby
 class SubmitOrderCommand < ActiveCommand::Command